 Each level of education is regulated by special laws, whereas the General Law on Education refers to the entire education system.

 Preschool education includes children until they enter primary school.
 Children up to the age of three stay at nurseries, whereas children from the age of three until starting primary school stay at kindergartens.
-Although preschool education is not compulsory, the Strategy for Early and Preschool Education for the period 2016-2020, sets as one of its objectives the increase in the coverage of preschool education for all children, targeting particularly those from the age of 3 and above.
+Although preschool education is not compulsory, the Strategy for Early and Preschool Education for the period 2021-2025, sets as one of its objectives the increase in the coverage of preschool education for all children, targeting particularly those from the age of 3 and above.
+Other two Strategic objectives are Improving and ensuring the quality of Preschool education and Improving the chances for early development of children from vulnerable groups.

 Primary education is compulsory for all children from the age of six to fifteen, and it takes 9 years.
 It is divided into three cycles.